Krypton-46/Github-Learning/Readme.md

-this is a sample repo to learn the working of github
+# This is a sample repo to learn the working of github